OAODEV/hello-service/README.md

 Each `Dockerfile` must put the `Manifest` at `/Manifest` so that the platform may access it in a known location.

+    ADD Manifest /Manifest

 ### Version

 This file simply holds the semantic version of the application at the commit.
-I'll be discussing how we want to handle the semantic version in the future so this is fairly likely to change.
+Fully optional.

 ### circle.yml